vinc/moros/doc/manual.md

     Usage: list <options> [<dir>]

     Options:
+      -b, --binary-size   Use binary size
       -a, --all           Show dot files
       -n, --name          Sort by name
       -s, --size          Sort by size
       -t, --time          Sort by time

 You can write a directory in the disk with `write`: